 The United Nations warned on Friday, March 10th that 20 million people face the threat of famine in Nigeria, South Sudan, Somalia, and Yemen, and that "the world is facing the worst humanitarian crisis [in which the UN has intervened] since the UN was founded in 1945."

-Famine was officially declared in parts of South Sudan – the first time anywhere in the world since 2011.
-But South Sudan is not the only country facing a catastrophe.
-Communities in Nigeria, Somalia, and Yemen are also facing the threat of famine.
+Famine was officially declared in parts of South Sudan in February, 2017 – the first time anywhere in the world since 2011.
+As of June 21, 2017, thanks to large-scale, intensive, coordinated humanitarian efforts, famine is no longer occurring in the two affected counties in South Sudan.
+But other parts of the nation have deteriorated into the most severe hunger emergency South Sudan has ever experienced.
+And per the United Nations repeated warnings and calls for massive funding to meet overwhelming needs, communities in Nigeria, Somalia, and Yemen are also facing the threat of famine.

 What is famine?

 Famine is a rare and specific technical classification of food insecurity, mortality, and malnutrition among populations.
-It is declared when the following criteria are met, among others (UN definition)
+It is declared when the following criteria are met, among others:

 - 1 in 5 households face an extreme food shortage

 - More than 30% of the population is malnourished